fluidnotions/publish-docker-images-using-jdk-21-and-gradle-8.7/README.md

 ### Environment Variables

 - **CLI**: Set this environment variable to `true` to enable the command-line interface features within the container.
 When enabled, you can choose specific repositories to build and specify a tag version.
 If not enabled, all repositories are built and published with the 'latest' tag.
+Only available in non-slim version

 - **PROJECT_NAME**: Specify a single project name, within `/app/projects` if you want to build just one project.
 This is typically used with automation or scripts that target specific projects.